WeiKangda/pdf-ocr-processor/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Potential Uses

+This tool is particularly valuable for several use cases:

+- **RAG Systems Integration**: Mistral OCR is an ideal model to use in combination with a RAG (Retrieval-Augmented Generation) system, especially when working with multimodal documents like slides or complex PDFs.
+The processed content can be used to build more accurate and context-aware AI applications.

+- **Document Understanding**: The extracted markdown texts and images can be used for more fine-grained document analysis and understanding.
+This is particularly useful for:
+  - Academic research and paper analysis
+  - Legal document processing
+  - Technical documentation management
+  - Business report analysis

+- **Cost-Effective Solution**: The Mistral OCR API is currently free to use, making this tool an accessible solution for both individual developers and organizations.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.